feytrace/i3config/README.md

-this config file is just published because I thought it would be niceto have some config files for i3 that I could just clone if I moved devices...
+this config file is just published because I thought it would be nice to have some config files for i3 that I could just clone if I moved devices...

 I wouldn't say that look good but I do at least enjoy using them